jassilistandsell/JTL_themehooks/README.md

 #4.
 Add tpl file in snippets folder in my case i have created subfolder inside snippet name as LS.
 You can make any or just put file in snippet folder.

-'your custom html will be define in tpl file.
+#your custom html will be define in tpl file.